 When it comes to grilling, few people think outside of the burger box.
-While you never want to mess with a good thing, you also want to ensure you take advantage of all the other foods that are better when cooked over an open flame.
+And while you don’t want to mess with a good thing, there are plenty of other foods to enjoy over an open flame.
 (Many of which when added to your burger can take it to the next level!)

 Grilling is a fast and furious process.
-Aside from meat, which needs to reach a specific internal temperature, most food items can cook in under 10 minutes, and require just a few flips during the process.
-Grilling is an easy and healthy method to prepare your food.
-It takes no extra fat, except for a little extra virgin olive oil to prevent sticking; plus any fat produced during the grilling process falls away to the coals below.
+Aside from meat, which needs to reach a specific internal temperature, most food items can cook in under 10 minutes, and require just a few flips.
+Grilling is an easy and healthy method to prepare your food, as it requires no extra fat, except for a little extra virgin olive oil to prevent sticking; plus, any fat produced during the grilling process falls away to the coals below.

 The sugars in fruit will crystallize on the grill, which makes them even sweeter than before.
 The juicier the fruit, the better.
 Thus peaches, watermelon, and pineapple are all great choices, but even bananas or apples will be delicious.
 Throw fruit slices or halves cut side down on the grill for just a minute or two.
 Add grilled fruit to any burger sandwich or salad, eat it on its own or you can even grill up dessert: char your fruit and pour over (grilled!) slices of pound cake.
 Top with whipped cream or vanilla ice cream.